simonesilvestroni/m2m-website/_posts/2021-04-03-daw-from-logic-to-pro-tools-to-reaper-part-2.md

 {% include pattern-figure.html image="/assets/images/daw-reaper-session.jpg" caption="REAPER running the theme Smooth v6" width="768" height="480" %}

-Incredibly detailed and well crafted, _Smooth_ was created for free by a guy who only asks to be [supported on Bandcamp](https://forum.cockos.com/showthread.php?p=2219276){:target="_blank" rel="noopener"}, where he published a slightly bizarre but captivating sci-fi concept.
+Incredibly detailed and well crafted, _Smooth_ was created for free by a guy who only asks to be [supported on Bandcamp](https://forum.cockos.com/showthread.php?p=2219276), where he published a slightly bizarre but captivating sci-fi concept.
 Which brings me to the next benefit.

 ## Benefit 5: community

-Cockos is [made of two programmers and a few collaborators](http://cockos.com/team.php){:target="_blank" rel="noopener"}.
+Cockos is [made of two programmers and a few collaborators](http://cockos.com/team.php).
 Remarkably, they’ve managed to create **a product that is actually close to their customers**.
-They run a thriving [forum](https://forum.cockos.com/forumdisplay.php?f=20){:target="_blank" rel="noopener"} where, besides looking for help and support, people who use REAPER can offer ideas for new features or suggestions about fixing something that’s not ideal.
+They run a thriving [forum](https://forum.cockos.com/forumdisplay.php?f=20) where, besides looking for help and support, people who use REAPER can offer ideas for new features or suggestions about fixing something that’s not ideal.
 As someone aptly wrote in the forum:

 > Cockos is like a family-owned small business.
 They’re amazingly talented and hard working to compete with other DAW companies that hire whole slews of programmers and graphic designers.

 Being **open to third-party interventions**, the obvious brilliant result is that many talented people can create plug-ins, skins and extensions.
 With such an architecture, REAPER doesn’t depend on a centralized, slow and distant big corporation.
-Besides the mentioned Stash, [ReaPack](https://reapack.com/){:target="_blank" rel="noopener"} and the [SWS/S&M extension](https://www.sws-extension.org/){:target="_blank" rel="noopener"} are other amazing places where to find brilliant add-ons.
+Besides the mentioned Stash, [ReaPack](https://reapack.com/) and the [SWS/S&M extension](https://www.sws-extension.org/) are other amazing places where to find brilliant add-ons.
 These are all **open source** projects hosted on Github.

 ### A personal experience: X-Touch One